negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     x = Dense(64, activation='relu')(x)
     predictions = Dense(10, activation='softmax')(x)

-The above code is an example of a fixed two-layer perceptron defined in Keras.
-The problem with the above code is that it requires the expert to commit to specific values for the number of units and the type of activations.
-A natural first step is to be less specific about these hyperparameters by searching over them, e.g., by searching over the number of layers and activations of each layer.
-We defined a few simple helper functions that, for simple cases, allow us to take a function that returns a Keras layer and wraps it in a DeepArchitect module.

 Introducing independent hyperparameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The code above defines a fixed two-layer network in Keras.
+Unfortunately, this code commits to specific values for the number of units and the activation type.
+A natural first step is to be less specific about these hyperparameters by searching over the number of layers and activations of each layer.
+We defined a few simple helper functions that allow us to take a function that returns a Keras layer and wraps it in a DeepArchitect module.

 See below for a minimal adaptation of the above example in DeepArchitect.